 Here is a brief rundown of the former Yugoslavian countries.

 Croatia is a nation of a little over 4 million people, boasting an extensive coastline on the Adriatic Sea.
 As mentioned earlier, Croatia was one of the first countries in the region to declare their independence.
 However, it was not necessarily smooth sailing after that.
 Following Croatia’s declaration in 1991, Serbia declared war on the country.
-War would rage on throughout most of the 1990s, with Serbia maintaining control of much of the country.
+War would rage on throughout most of the 1990s, with Serbia maintaining control of a chunk of the country.
 A peace settlement was reached in 1995, and with the aid of a United Nations peacekeeping mission, Croatia finally gained full control of their country in 1998.
 Today, Croatia is becoming an ever more popular tourist destination.
 The capital of this Roman Catholic state is Zagreb.
+Croatia played France in the 2018 FIFA World Cup Finals, losing 4-2.

 While Serbia may have signed a peace agreement, unlike Croatia, they were not yet an independent nation.
 The last country to declare independence, Serbia remained in a state of union with Montenegro – known formally as the State of Union of Serbia and Montenegro – for three years after all other former countries had become independents.
 The geographical proximity between the two countries meant Serbia still had access to the Adriatic Sea, a privilege which they lost when the two countries became independent states in 2006.
 Since December 2007, Serbia formally adheres to the policy of military neutrality.
 It’s capital city, Belgrade, ranks among the oldest and largest cities in Southeastern Europe.